aragon/aragon-wiki/docs/documentation/Development_Plan.md

 Final funds vault API, the only part of the company that is not expected to change.
 This will make upgradeability easier, being able to redeploy significant parts of the organization while maintaining its access to the funds.
 ___
-<h3>Release Calendar</h3>

-- **Alpha**: July 2017
+!!! info "Release Info"

-- **Release link**: Deprecated due to refactor for Aragon 0.3
+    **Deprecated due to refactor for Aragon 0.3**

     This will be a development version only focusing on smart contracts, iterating between different models for upgradeability, extensibility and security.